 There are other benefits to titling your property in a trust, too.
 You have a lot of control over your property.
 It's all private.
 In probate, it's all public record.
 If the property goes through probate court everybody knows (it’s all public record) but here it's all private so the only people that know are the people that you’ve selected in your trust so there are lots of benefits to holding it and trust.
 This is why I say the second-best way to hold your property, if you're a married couple, is to hold it as community property with the right of survivorship.

 If you haven't set up a trust yet typically that's the way to hold it.
 Now, this isn't legal advice.
 I am a lawyer, but I can't give you legal advice because I don't know your situation so if you want to know more about that then you can contact us and we can actually talk to you about what's going on with your situation and talk to you about which way is the best way to hold properly

-Thanks so much for watching I'm Greg with the Ashcraft firm and as always if you have any more questions or anything like that feel free to call us set up an appointment, if you're here in California if you don't live in California recommend finding an estate planning attorney in your area to discuss these issues because there are all different tax ramifications and all different ways to title your property if you live in a different state especially a state that does not have community property laws.
+Thanks so much for watching I'm Greg with The Ashcraft Firm and as always if you have any more questions or anything like that feel free to call us to set up an appointment.
+If you're here in California and you don't live in California, we recommend finding an estate planning attorney in your area to discuss these issues because there are all different tax ramifications and all different ways to title your property if you live in a different state especially a state that does not have community property laws.